 - Explore conceptual and theoretical underpinnings to the practice of spiritual assessment in the promotion of health.

 - Consider a variety of spiritual assessment frameworks and tools.

-- Dialogue with representatives from various health professions who consider spiritual assessment to be of essence of whole person health promotion (e.g. nursing, psychology, chaplaincy, social work, pastoral counselling, and more).
+- Dialogue with representatives from various health promotion (e.g. nursing, psychology, chaplaincy, social work, pastoral counselling, and more).

 - Integrate spiritual assessment within one’s own health and/or spiritual care/ministry practice in ways that foster interdisciplinary collaboration for optimal care of patients/residents/clients, their families and healthcare staff.